Everything Under the Sun (Jukebox the Ghost album)

 Everything Under the Sun is the second studio album by American power pop band, Jukebox the Ghost.
 The album was released on September 7, 2010 through Yep Roc Records.

 Track listing

+Rock Band Network singles

+Alongside the other singles released from the album, 5 singles were released as downloadable content for Rock Band 3 via the Rock Band Network service.
+All songs that were released for the RBN are no longer available for purchase, though Half Crazy was later released as downloadable content for Rock Band 4.